hoytech/quadrable/README.md

 ### Proof Ranges

-When using integer keys, or other sequential key encoding, there is a large efficiency advantage to creating proofs of adjacent elements, as demonstrated in the previous section.
+When using integer keys, or other sequential key encodings, there is an efficiency advantage to creating proofs of adjacent elements, as demonstrated in the previous section.

 Because of this, Quadrable provides a special method to create proofs of a range of keys (`exportProofRange()`).
 Such proofs will prove the presence of all keys that exist in this range, and prove the non-presence of all keys in this range that do not exist.

-The same effect can be achieved by iterating over each in a tree and adding it to a set of elements and then creating a proof normally, but explicitly exporting a range is much more efficient.
+The same effect can be achieved by iterating over each in a tree and adding it to a set of elements and then creating a proof normally, but explicitly exporting a range is more efficient.
 Additionally, the proof range export methods support specifying a depth limit, which is the mechanism behind the [syncing](#syncing) functionality.